maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Notes:

 Early Dartmouth versions performed the equivalent of `FIX` for `INT`.
 It was changed to its current form by Version 4, which is what RetroBASIC emulates.
 Dialects that supported `FIX` generally did so to provide compatibility with older code.
-Some used `IP` instead of `FIX` for this function, this alias is not supported in RetroBASIC as it would interfere with other platforms that might use those terms as variable names.
+Some used `IP` instead of `FIX` for this function, but this alias is not supported in RetroBASIC as it would interfere with other platforms that might use that as a variable name.

 #### See also: